Health-Education-England/hee-prototypes/tests/README.md

 `tests/backstop/backstop_data/bitmaps_reference`

-We need to ensure this step is taken before opening any pull request, otherwise the Backstop tests within the pipeline will fail, and will be flagged on GitHub.
+We need to ensure this step is taken before opening any pull request, otherwise the Backstop tests within the pipeline will fail, and will be flagged within the pull request on GitHub.

-### Adding new Backstop scenarios
+### Adding Backstop scenarios

 Each URL captured by Backstop is defined in config using what is referred to as a **scenario**.

-A scenario can define properties such as the URL, which different viewports to use, click interactions etc.
+A scenario can define properties such as the URL to capture, which different viewports to use, click interactions etc.

-Usually new scenarios need to be added to the Backstop config manually, but we are using a [custom backstop docker image](https://github.com/Health-Education-England/run-backstopjs-regression-tests) which generates config for our individual scenarios automatically.
+Traditionally new scenarios need to be added to the Backstop config manually, but we are using a [custom backstop docker image](https://github.com/Health-Education-England/run-backstopjs-regression-tests) which generates config for each of our individual scenarios automatically.

 It does this by scanning the `public/templates/examples` and `public/blocks/**/examples` directories for html files, and then including default scenario config entries for each file.